Giorgio Agamben: Homo Sacer: Sovereign Power and Bare Life (1998)

 In his main work "Homo Sacer: Sovereign Power and Bare Life" (1998), Agamben analyzes an obscure figure of Roman law that poses fundamental questions about the nature of law and power in general.
 Under the laws of the Roman Empire, a man who committed a certain kind of crime was banned from society and all of his rights as a citizen were revoked.
 He thus became a "homo sacer" (sacred man).
 In consequence, he could be killed by anybody, while his life on the other hand was deemed "sacred", so he could not be sacrificed in a ritual ceremony.

 Although Roman law no longer applied to someone deemed a Homo sacer, they remained "under the spell" of law.
 This means that "human life" is "included in the juridical order solely in the form of its exclusion (that is, of its capacity to be killed)".
 Homo sacer was therefore both excluded from law and included at the same time.
 This paradoxical figure of homo sacer is the exact mirror image of the sovereign (basileus) – a king, emperor, or president – who stands, on the one hand, within law (so he can be condemned, e.g., for treason, as a natural person) and outside the law (since as a body politic he has power to suspend law for an indefinite time).

 Agamben draws on Carl Schmitt's definition of the Sovereign as the one who has the power to decide the state of exception (or justitium), where law is indefinitely "suspended" without being abrogated.
-But while Schmitt's aim is to include the necessity of state of emergency under the rule of law, Agamben on the contrary demonstrates that all life cannot be subsumed by law.
-As in homo sacer, the state of emergency is the inclusion of life and necessity in the juridical order solely in the form of its exclusion.